Faster Algorithm for Structured John Ellipsoid Computation: Introduction

+Our treewidth-based algorithm is extremely useful when the input matrix $A$ has small treewidth.
+In many real world datasets, the input matrix $A$ typically can have large dimension on $n$ and $d$, but it often exhibits small treewidth.
+For example, in the Netlib dataset, most LP instances have sublinear treewidth, typically in the range $[d^{1/2}, d^{3/4}]$~\cite{bdgr95}.
+In MATPOWER dataset used for power system analysis, the maximum problem size is $n=20467, d=12659$ while the maximum treewidth $\tau = 35$~\cite{zmt10, zl21}.
+For a detailed experimental analysis of treewidth in real-world datasets, we refer the reader to \cite{msj19}.

+It is also worth noting that having a small treewidth is a stricter condition compared to input sparsity since it places additional restrictions on the connectivity pattern of the matrix, which may not be captured solely by input sparsity.

 {\bf Roadmap.} The rest of the paper is organized as follows.
-In Section \ref{sec:tech_overview}, we present the technique overview for this paper.
 In Section \ref{sec:preliminaries}, we provide some preliminaries for treewidth and John Ellipsoid.
 In Section \ref{sec:formulation}, we give the formal definition for the John Ellipsoid.
+In Section \ref{sec:tech_overview}, we present the technique overview for this paper.
 In Section \ref{sec:input_sparsity_time}, we present our main algorithm (Algorithm \ref{alg:main_A_general}) for approximating John Ellipsoid inside symmetric polytopes and show the running time for the algorithm.
-In Section \ref{sec:input_sparsity_correctness}, we prove the correctness of our implemenation.
-In Section \ref{sec:alg_treewidth}, we further improve our running time for small treewidth setting.
-In Section \ref{sec:sampling}, we give a sparsification tool for the matrix that has pattern $A^\top W A$, where $W$ is some non-negative diagonal matrix.
+In addition, we prove the correctness of our implementation.
+In Section \ref{sec:small_treewidth}, we present our algorithm (Algorithm~\ref{alg:main_A_treewidth}) for small treewidth setting.
+In Section \ref{sec:conclusion}, we provide the conclusion for our paper.